-As you may have heard by now, Disneyland Paris has closed due to the worldwide situation currently going on, along with every other Disney park.
-Hopefully, we can give you some clarity into the situation for you so you know what exactly is going on and when Disneyland Paris might reopen.
+As you may have heard by now, Disneyland Paris reopened on July 15, 2020, after being closed for some months due to the worldwide situation currently going on.
+Hopefully, we can give you some clarity into the situation for you so you know exactly what is going on and how to plan your next trip.

 In this post, we are going to explain to you everything you need to know about the Disneyland Paris reopening and what it means for your next visit to the resort.
 We will have all the latest updates around the situation so you have the very latest info as it comes out.

-With Disneyland Paris closed, you obviously have a ton of questions, and we are going to answer them the best we can at this point.
-Keep in mind this whole situation is unlike anything we’ve ever seen before and the more time goes by, the more we will know how Disney is going to handle it.
+You obviously have a ton of questions, and we are going to answer them the best we can at this point.
+Keep in mind this whole situation is unlike anything we’ve ever seen before and the more time goes by, the more we will know how Disney will continue to handle it.

 Think of this post as “Disneyland Paris Reopening 101.”
-We are going to tell you which parts of the resort are closed, parks, attractions, hotels, etc. We will show you how to get a refund or cancel a trip or how to reschedule it for a later date.
-You definitely want to know when Disneyland Paris is reopening, so we’ll give you our best guess about that, though no one knows at this time.
+We are going to tell you which parts of the resort are currently open including parks, attractions, hotels, etc, and which ones are still closed.
+We will also show you how to get a refund or cancel a trip or how to reschedule it for a later date.

 Lastly, we’re going to talk about the impact the Disneyland Paris closure will have on the future of the resort including the delays to the future projects that are currently being built and potential budget cuts to the parks’ entertainment.